healeyke/Cookit-/README.md

 ## Design Document

-Kerry Healey, Lilly Schott, Cassie Meyer, Christopher Brown, Zilong Chen
+Kerry Healey, Lilly Schott, Christopher Brown, Zilong Chen

 ## Introduction
 Have you ever wanted to eat a more balanced diet and don't know what to make?